Quick Fix Salt Pepper and Garlic Potato Chips

 Smoked Potato Chips

-My cold smoke setup for smoked potato chips is easy: 4 lit charcoal briquettes topped with a piece of apple wood.
+My cold smoke setup for smoked potato chips is easy.
+I put 4 lit charcoal briquettes topped with a piece of apple wood.
 Once the wood starts to smoke I put on the chips or cheeses or whatever I am cold smoking.
 I monitor the temperature in the smoker, making any damper adjustments needed to maintain 90 F. It’s easier to do on a cloudy, cool day.
 I taste as I go, until I get the amount of smoky flavor I want.

 Cold Smoke Setup